-I founded a First World War Operations Research Group in the department (known locally as the Coal Hole Club), in which academics, current and former research students share their interests in aspects of tactical and operational theory and practice on the western front in the First World War.
+He leads a First World War Operations Research Group (known locally as the Coal Hole Club), in which academics, current and former research students share their interests in aspects of tactical and operational theory and practice on the western front in the First World War.

 - The legacy of the First World War, political, military and cultural